iZettle/api-documentation/get-started/user-guides/sign-up-for-a-developer-account.md

 ## Next task
 * To build self-hosted apps that are hosted by merchants individually, [create self-hosted apps](../../oauth-api/user-guides/create-an-app/create-a-self-hosted-app).
-* To build partner-hosted apps that are hosted by you as integrator, [create partner-hosted apps](../../oauth-api/user-guides/create-an-app/create-a-partner-hosted-app.md).
+* To build partner-hosted apps that are hosted by you as an integrator, [create partner-hosted apps](../../oauth-api/user-guides/create-an-app/create-a-partner-hosted-app.md).

 ## Related API reference
 * None